Should You Save or Cash In Your Scrap Metal?

 • Is it secure?

-There are so many multiple right answers that you have to figure out what is best for you and your situation.
-We have heard stories about guys saving their copper for years for retirement, we hear stories about people cashing it in as quickly as they get it.
-The right answer is only what works for you – so let’s go over a few of the “right answers.”
+There are so many multiple correct answers that you have to figure out what is best for you and your situation.
+We have heard stories about guys saving their copper for years for retirement and people cashing it in as quickly as they get it.
+The right answer is only what works for you, so let’s go over a few of the “right answers.”

 Should I Save & Store My Scrap Metal?